thegreenwebfoundation/gaw-web-component/README.md

-> [!WARNING]
-> This web component is still being actively developed.
-It is currently not suitable for production use.

 # Grid-aware Websites Info Bar

 This web component is designed to work with the [Grid-aware Websites library](https://github.com/thegreenwebfoundation/grid-aware-websites).
 It aims to provide website users with contextual information about their local energy grid and enables customization options for grid-aware website designs.